-- Use the Potato-Flash utility on a Linux PC connected to the MP via Ethernet cable. - Use the sysupgrade utility from the command line on the MP device.
+- Use the Potato-Flash utility on a Linux PC connected to the MP via Ethernet cable. - Use the sysupgrade utility from the command line on the MP/TP device.

-Using the sysupgrade utility has the advantage that the firmware can be installed on the MP without the need to connect with an Ethernet cable which may avoid the need to recover the device from an installation.
+Using the sysupgrade utility has the advantage that the firmware can be installed on the MP/TP 'over the air' without the need to connect with an Ethernet cable, which may avoid the need to physically recover the device from an installation.

-NOTE: Early MP devices may not be immediately suitable for flashing with the sysupgrade utility until they have been flashed once with the potato-flash utility.
+NOTE: Early MP devices may not be immediately suitable for flashing with the sysupgrade utility until they have been flashed at least once with the potato-flash utility.
 This is due to an incorrect memory layout from a different flashing program.
 If possible, use the potato-flash utility as the preferred way to flash the MP device.